microsoft/aed-learn-template/README.md

 [Link to marketing plan](TBD): Sarah will have a template for this

+## Special notes for partnership content

+For all future flagship partnership Learning Paths / Modules and select modules created in FY20 or FY21 H1 like CMU Cloud Computing and Oxford Edge AI Engineering, we plan to create a multi-modal learning experience, driving users to Learn, that specifically includes:
+- A 2-3 minute video that introduces and gives an overview of the Learning Path / Module available on-demand on Channel 9
+- A 15-30 minute video walking through each module available on-demand on Channel9.
+- [optional] A 1-hr live stream deep-diving into each module, streamed to Learn TV, Twitch, and YouTube as appropriate

+We will also create light connective tissue from Learn to these other modalities. e.g.:
+- Starting in Q3, when the learning path intro videos/images feature is released, flagship partnership Learning Paths will show a short introduction video inline on the Learning Path’s index page.
+See mockup in appendix
+  - If a video is not (yet) available, we will substitute in a high-quality image provided by the partner, and (if appropriate) a link to sign up for the live stream event.
+- Flagship partnership Modules and Learning Paths will include text indicating that this content is part of a multi-modal learning experience:
+  - Index page: “This module is part of a multi-modal learning experience.
+Start the module to see how you can follow along!” with no link.
+See mockup in appendix
+  - Intro unit: “This module is part of a multi-modal learning experience.
+Follow along with a video walkthrough of the module in a new tab.”
+Links to a 15-30 minute technical overview video on Channel 9.
+See mockup in appendix

 ## Other Information

 < Any comments you want to add here, brainstorming, research, etc >